Friday night drinks after work can benefit companies as much as workers, a Victoria University study has shown.

 But organisations should keep an eye on whether they were encouraging or even requiring workers to drink, he said.

-While there wasn't much difference between them and other clients, he said work groups generally wanted to socialise in a slightly more formal sense.
+Work groups generally wanted to socialise in a slightly more formal sense.

 - © Fairfax NZ News

 Is a living wage the right move for Wellington City Council?Related story: Living wage voted in despite criticism